Within the Woods: Background

 Before the development stages of Within the Woods, Sam Raimi and Bruce Campbell were long-time friends who had grown up together.
-The duo had produced several low-budget films with super 8 mm film during their youth.
+The duo had produced several low-budget films with Super 8 film during their youth.
 During the early parts of Raimi's career, he directed films that were mostly classified as comedies, such as Booby Bartenders, Shemp Eats the Moon and The Great Bogus Monkey Pignut Swindle.
 While those films were described as "goofy" and primitive by members of the cast and crew, Raimi eventually produced the short film It's Murder!, which featured mostly comedic moments.
 One of the sequences of the film involved a suspenseful moment where a criminal jumped on an unsuspecting individual.
 Raimi later dismissed the short film, but complimented that scene, stating that it was "the only part of It's Murder! that really worked well.

 While working on the film, it inspired Raimi to approach the horror genre with more enthusiasm, leading to the conception of his next short film Clockwork.
 The film featured a woman being stalked by a demented man, and launched an interest in Raimi to pursue working on more horror films.
 While both Raimi and Campbell expressed a positive opinion on the genre, they admitted they had little experience with the genre and went to drive-in theaters to research various science fiction and horror films.
 Raimi developed the motto "the gore the merrier" during these sessions at the drive-in, and quickly developed an interest in films featuring high levels of blood.
 Raimi gained an appeal in B movie cinema, which led him to want to pursue the production of a more ambitious film for his next project.
 In order to gain the interest of producers, Raimi and Campbell set out to produce a "prototype" film that would serve as a showcase of their talents.
 The film would work as a trailer to help promote further cinematic productions.

 The prototype film was called Within the Woods.
-In addition to Raimi's interest in various horror films, one of the main inspirations came in the writing of H. P. Lovecraft, who introduced the concept of the "book of the dead" to Raimi.
+In addition to Raimi's interest in various horror films, one of the main inspirations came in the writing of H. P. Lovecraft, who introduced the concept of the "Book of the Dead" to Raimi.
 Raimi studied the concept of magical books, in particular the Necronomicon, which formed the basis of the film.
 Campbell described the film as a combination of "creative writing and ancient history".
 In order to flesh out of the idea, Raimi came up with a concept where a group of teenagers went into the woods and were attacked by demonic spirits, summoned by the disturbance of an Indian burial ground.
 The book of the dead concept was not present in the finished film, but appeared extensively in later films by Raimi.